chrismile/hdrnet-viewer/README.md

   The standard Python package of Tensorflow is not sufficient to build the application!
   You can read more about compiling the Tensorflow C++ API here: https://github.com/FloopCZ/tensorflow_cc

+  Please note that the _shared_ build of TensorflowCC is required, as the application uses broad parts of the TensorFlow C++ API.

 - sgl: https://github.com/chrismile/sgl

 Please note that pre-learned image filters are not included in this repository.
 The original implementation contains multiple pre-learned models.
 Please get them from https://github.com/mgharbi/hdrnet and put them into the folder "Data/pretrained_models".